Flavors: Vanilla, Chocolate, Unflavored, Coffee

 Because of that, I assigned a rating of 15 to this protein powder.

-If you’re one of the few that doesn’t mind a chalky texture, I think you’ll really enjoy the taste of this.
+If you’re one of the few people that doesn’t mind a chalky texture, I think you’ll really enjoy the taste of this.

-Garden of Life Raw Fit has a reasonable nutritional profile and price, right around the average of the ~20 protein powders I’ve reviewed so far.
+Garden of Life Raw Fit has a great nutritional profile and price, right around the average of the ~20 protein powders I’ve reviewed so far.
 You can see how it matches up on my page of the top vegan protein powder supplements.

 However, it mixes very poorly, and while it’s drinkable, it has an extremely strong chalky texture and aftertaste.

 If it’s your only option for some reason, it’s certainly not a terrible one, but I can’t think of many situations where I’d recommend it above the best ones I’ve tried so far.